erickfis/NOAA-Storm-Database/readme.md

-# NOAA Storm Database - worst cases
+# NOAA Storm Database - Worst Cases

-*erickfis, 2017, May, 12th*
+*erickfis, 2017 maio, 20*

 In this study we have analysed the NOAA Storm Database in order to determine what are the worst natural catastrophic events, both in terms